Dog Has Blood in Urine but Acting Normal (Here’s Why)

 Read more: Dog with Loose Stools but Acting Normal (Here’s what it means)

-What to Do If Your Dog Has Blood in Urine but Acting Normal
+What to Do If Your Dog Has Blood In Their Urine but Acting Normal

 If your dog seems healthy but you’ve spotted blood in their urine, it’s still important to take the symptom seriously.